taliajmallo/rpgs/campaigns/Kingmaker/charsheet.md

 Will DCs of two targets instead of one.
 It's possible to get a different degree of success for each target.
 The number of targets increases to four if you're an expert, 10 if you're a master, and 25 if you're legendary.

+### Arcane Sense (2nd Skill)
+[General] [Skill]
+You can cast 1st-level detect magic at-will as an arcane innate spell.
+If you're a master in arcana, this heightens to 3rd; if legendary, this heightens to 4th.
+#### Detect Magic (Cantrip I)
+[Arcane] [Cantrip] [Detection] [Divination] [Somatic] [Verbal] [>>] *Area* 30' emanation
+You send out a pulse that registers the presence of magic.
+You receive no information beyond the presence or absence of magic.
+You can choose to ignore magic you're fully aware of, such as the magic items and ongoing spells of you and your allies.
+You detect illusion magic only if that magic's effect has a lower level than the level of your detect magic spell.
+However, items that have an illusion aura but aren't deceptive in appearance (such as an invisibility potion) typically are detected normally.

 ## Ancestry - Elven Ardande
 ### Elf